- People Finder

 All presentations, whether at UCL or on visits, will leave time for questions and interaction and students will be asked to make presentations on appropriate topics.
 The ambience will be informal but at the same time conducive to a serious learning experience.

-The course will conclude with a two-day conference on E-Publishing and E-Publications. the conference promises to be a central event for libraraians, publishers and all those concerned with the future of scholarship in the digital environment.
+The course will conclude with a two-day conference on E-Publishing and E-Publications the conference promises to be a central event for librarians, publishers and all those concerned with the future of scholarship in the digital environment.

 Students will receive 3 credits in IS 590 Problems in Information Sciences: Scholarly E-Publishing.